A first batch job

 With the knowledge on how to submit an interactive job, submitting a batch job is straightforward.

-The main difference is that you need to specify an Executable
+The main difference is that you need to specify an Executable to run, and should specify where to store output and logs.

 In our first simple example, we will go with a batch script which shows some information about the environment inside the job.